mlgupta/keyper-web/content/home/faq.md

 ## Where is the auditlog for OpenLDAP located
 ```/var/log/openldap/auditlog.ldif```.
 It may be a better idea to create docker volume for ```/var/log``` and mount it in the container to persist logs
 ## How can I backup Keyper?
-As far as you have a backup for the OpenLDAP database you are good to go.
-For the rest, as far as you specify the same cli params things should work fine.
+As far as you have a backup for the OpenLDAP database, you are good to go.
+For the rest, as far as you specify the same CLI params, things should work fine.
 ## How do I use a real X.509 SSL certificate with Keyper?
-The certificate is used by OpenLDAP and Nginx.
+OpenLDAP and Nginx require the X.509 certificate.
 You can set custom certificate at run time by mounting a directory containing those files to ```/container/service/nginx/assets/certs``` and adjust their name per the environment variables defined above.
 ## What is SSH Key Revocation List (KRL)?
-A Key Revocation List (KRL) is a list identifying the revokes Keys and Certificates.
-In Keyper, a Key or Certificate when deleted gets added to the KRL.
-Both Key based and Certificate based SSH authentication on Keyper use KRL verification as the first step.
+A Key Revocation List (KRL) is a list identifying the revoked Keys and Certificates.
+In Keyper, a Key or Certificate once deleted, gets added to the KRL.
+Both Key-based and Certificate-based SSH authentication on Keyper uses KRL verification as the first step during authentication and prevents the use of revoked Keys/Certificates.
 ## How can I access the KRL File?
-KRL file is located on the runing container under ```/etc/sshca/ca_krl```.
+The KRL file is located on the running container under ```/etc/sshca/ca_krl```.
 It can also be downloaded using API call ```https://servername/api/krlca```